-The \emph{rank} $\nu$ of an HHS is the largest possible number of factors in a standard product region, each of whose factors is unbounded.
+\item The \emph{rank} $\nu$ of an HHS is the largest possible number of factors in a standard product region, each of whose factors is unbounded.
 (Equivalently, it is the maximal integer so that there exist pairwise \emph{orthogonal} $U_1,\dots,U_\nu\in\mathfrak S$ for which each $\fontact U_{i}$ is unbounded.)
-We will impose a mild technical assumption on our spaces, which we call being \emph{asymphoric}; this condition is satisfied by the motivating examples of HHS, including all hierarchically hyperbolic groups.
-Under this condition, Theorem~\ref{thm:rank_inv} implies that the rank is a quasi-isometry invariant.